|HUMAN IDENTITY IN CYBERSPACE

 How have computers affected education and learning?
-Is the personality used in computer interaction a second self?
 How can the Internet help Seniors combat boredom and relate to other generations?
 Will electronic communication lead to a resurgence in writing skills?
 How will the Internet and technology advances affect the children of today psychologically?
-Additional questions and comments .
-Ken Leebow of Atlanta, GA, asks:
+Will the have vs. havenot dilemma become the passionate vs. the totally uninterested? psychologically?
+Additional questions and comments David Russell of Ann Arbor, Michigan, asks:

 MIT professor Sherry Turkle responds:

 In my own work I make a big distinction between the fact that the computer is almost naturally perceived either as a second self or as an "almost-other" and the notion that the computer is an Other appropriate in the role of a psychotherapist.